 Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes The seal to the shower tray requires to be reinstated to prevent leakage.
-Maintenance to sealant and grout around sanitary fittings is to be expected.
-Failure to seals and grout can result in dampness/decay in hidden areas.
+Notes Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
+Failure to seals and/or grout can result in dampness/decay in hidden areas.
+The property is of an age where lead pipework may have originally been used in the construction.
+If identified during future exposure works, a plumbing contractor can remediate/replace as necessary.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and

-ventilation requirements.

 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.